Stockholm university

 About me

 I´m a licensed psychologist, psychotherapist and supervisor with a PhD in clinical psychology.
 I work 60% at the Department of Psychology and 40% in private practice.
-My main interests are process and outcome of psychodynamic psychotherapies in general and affect-focused short-term psychodynamic models in particular.
-I have specialized in Intensive Short-Term Dynamic Psychotherapy (ISTDP) which is the main model I practice, teach and supervise.
+My main interests are process and outcome of psychodynamic psychotherapies.
+I have specialized in Intensive Short-Term Dynamic Psychotherapy (ISTDP) which is the main therapy model I practice, teach and supervise.
 I also have a general interest in integrative and eclectic models of treatment as well as research in common factors across psychotherapy schools.

 Teaching

 I mainly teach in our advanced psychotherapist program with a psychodynamic orientation.
-Among other assignments, I'm course manager of "supervised psychotherapy" and "complex cases".
+Among other assignments, I'm course manager of "supervised psychotherapy", "complex cases" and "Introduction course".
 I also teach at our undergraduate psychologist program as well as supervise student in their master thesis work.

 Research